nasib-mohammad-cs/SmartGaurd-EA-v2/README.md

 ### 📌 **Final Note**

 This EA is built to handle **multi-layered confirmations**, **conservative entry filtering**, and **automated profit-securing** mechanisms, making it ideal for optimization and forward testing in volatile, liquid FX markets like EURUSD, GBPUSD, or XAUUSD.

-Let me know if you want this exported to PDF or want an optimizer-ready parameter guide next.